Animating parameters and the camera

 Animation frames vs. simulation frames

-It is important to point out the semantic difference between simulation frames (i.e. the series of imported simulation snapshots) and animation frames, which are the time units used in OVITO's internal timeline.
+It is important to point out the semantic difference between simulation frames (i.e. the imported simulation snapshots) and animation frames, which are the time units used by OVITO's animation timeline.
 Normally there is a one-to-one mapping between the two, i.e., the number of animation frames in OVITO's timeline is automatically adjusted to match the number of frames of the loaded simulation trajectory.
-This default can be overridden by activating the Custom animation interval option in the Animation settings dialog.
+This default behavior can be overridden in the Animation settings dialog.
 Then you will be in control of the animation length.
-If you extend the animation interval beyond the number of imported simulation frames, you will get additional still images at the end of the rendered animation.
+If you extend the animation interval beyond the number of imported simulation frames, you will get additional static vide frames at the end of the rendered animation.

-The Animation panel of the External file data source (see screenshot) provides two options controlling how the frames of the simulation trajectory get mapped to animation frames.
-The Playback rate setting allows you to specify a mapping that is not one to one.
-For example, a playback rate of 1:2 stretches the simulation sequence to extend over twice as many animation frames.
+Furthermore, the Configure trajectory playback dialog, which is accessible from the External file panel (see screenshot), provides control of how the frames of the simulation trajectory get mapped to animation frames.
+The Playback rate setting allows you to specify a mapping that is not one-to-one.
+For example, a playback rate of 1/2 stretches the simulation sequence to extend over twice as many animation frames.
 Each snapshot of the simulation will then be visible for two consecutive video frames.
-A playback rate of 2:1, in contrast, compresses the playback of the simulation sequence to half of the animation frames.
+A playback rate of 2/1, in contrast, compresses the playback of the simulation sequence to half of the animation frames.
 Then, every other simulation frame gets skipped in the rendered animation.

-The Start at animation frame setting specifies the point on OVITO's timeline at which playback of the simulation sequence begins.
-By default it starts immediately at animation frame 0, but you can change this number, e.g. to insert still frames at the beginning of a movie.
+The Starting at animation frame setting specifies where on OVITO's timeline the playback of the simulation trajectory begins.
+By default it starts immediately at animation frame 0, but you can change this number, e.g. to insert static frames frames at the beginning of a movie.

 Note that OVITO provides the possibility to insert several simulation datasets into one scene to show them simultaneously side-by-side or on top of each other.
 By default OVITO adjusts the length of the timeline to fully accommodate all loaded trajectories.